 Using this logic, the ridiculous argument that rape victims deserves what was coming to them because of what they were wearing should be a legitimate defense for those accused.
 Of course, this statement is completely untrue, so why is there a difference when a waiver is signed, but illegal acts still take place?
 Did Amy Milligan ask to be drowned several times to the point of almost passing out?
 Is this acceptable because she signed a waiver?
 You simply cannot justify these actions without following the rules and having medical assistance on standby, like everyone else has to.

 Hopefully, more stories about the McKamey Manor will surface to light a fire under someone’s ass to get things changed, so the thing is at least regulated.
 For now, I highly recommend that you stay the hell away from this place.
-If you are a true masochist looking for a great experience, find a trained professional Dom or Dominatrix.
+If you are a true lover of pain looking for a great experience, find a trained professional Dom or Dominatrix.
 They listen to safe words and you won’t end up with PTSD or having a heart attack because you want some dark thrills.